rjpaskin/codefirst-girls-bristol_source/_sessions/c1s3/5_modifying_bootstrap.md

 ### Other things

 There are various other changes you will need to make your site look like the example.
-Try and figure out what these are by examining the html in the Developer tools.
+Try and figure out what these are by examining the HTML in the Developer tools.

 {% exercise %}
 1. Make any other changes necessary to make your site look like [the example](http://code61.github.io/bootstrap_exercise/)